- August 31, 2016

 “The levels and traps are basic, dull, and uninspired in their design and challenge.
 The jump mechanic doesn’t feel right, the camera is fiddly to use, and it doesn’t always follow your robot.”

-“Gameplay seems to be slow-paced and boring without any form of combat.
-You just move right, sometimes press X, and you cannot even jump much because it consumes battery, which when empty, causes you to die and start from the last checkpoint.”
+“Gameplay seems to be slow-paced and boring without any form of combat; just move right, sometimes press X. You cannot even jump much because it consumes battery, and when it's empty, you die and start from the last checkpoint.”

 Shiny (PC) Review